matiaspl/LinkPi-ENCx/README.md

 netdev:IY9bkphWuof06:1003:1003:Linux User,,,:/home/netdev:/bin/sh
 ```

 **IMPORTANT!** messagebus,avahi and netdev accounts have empty passwords (their hashes can be found here: https://www.seancassidy.me/etc/passwords.txt).
 This along with enabled _telnetd_ is a _**grave security threat**_!
-Only sshd account is somewhat protected, because there /etc/shadow that the `:x:` points to doesn't exist.
+Only sshd account is somewhat protected, because the /etc/shadow that the `:x:` points to doesn't exist and the authentication fails altogether.

 Refer to **Fixes -> Disable telnetd**